thecloudsphere/documentation/source/getting-started.rst

 .. code-block:: console

-   timonctl deployment delete hello-world
+   tcsctl deployment delete hello-world

 If you no longer need to use the CLI, you can log out.

 .. code-block:: console

-   timonctl logout
+   tcsctl logout
    Logged out successfully.